 YouTube Statistics Every Marketer Should Know

-This post compiles 50+ verified YouTube statistics for 2026 — covering platform growth, watch time, Shorts, advertising revenue, demographics, and creator economics.
+This post compiles 60+ verified YouTube statistics for 2026 — covering platform growth, watch time, Shorts, advertising revenue, demographics, creator economics, and the platform's accelerating dominance of connected TV.
 Every number is cited so you can use these in presentations, pitch decks, and strategy documents with confidence.

 Whether you're building a social media strategy from scratch or optimising an existing YouTube presence, these stats will help you make data-driven decisions.